 The Biodiversity Research and Teaching Collections (BRTC) primarily documents the faunal history of Texas, the United States, Central and South America, and the Gulf of Mexico.
 This includes over one million specimens and their associated historical documents, so as to assure their accessibility to current and future generations.
 Historically the BRTC has been an invaluable source of data for researchers in the fields of biodiversity, vertebrate evolution, endangered species, wildlife and fisheries conservation, and even forensic biology.
 This information is also made available to the public, to increase awareness of the natural history of Texas and thus enabling the citizens of Texas to make better-informed decisions affecting their natural environment.

-Operated by the department for the Texas A&M AgriLife Experiment Station, this facility is dedicated to research and teaching that promotes development of a sound biological basis for warmwater aquaculture and aquatic ecology.
-Amenities include laboratories, hatcheries for red drum and other species and a 36-pond complex, all within 10 miles of the central campus.
+Operated by the department for the Texas A&M AgriLife Experiment Station, the Aquacultural Research and Teaching Facility (ARTF) is dedicated to research and teaching that promotes development of sound biological basis for warm water aquaculture and aquatic ecology.
+Amenities include laboratories, hatcheries species and a 36-pond complex, all within 10 miles of the central campus.
 Laboratories are equipped with extensive flow-through and recirculating tank systems, comprising more than 200 units, and with a variety of modern research equipment for work in areas of nutrition, bioenergetics, environmental physiology and developmental biology.